 Cooking mussels at home can be intimidating to some folks, but it is actually really easy.
 Here are a few simple steps to ensure perfect mussels every time!

-- Start with Prince Edward Island Mussels.
+- Start with good mussels like Prince Edward Island Mussels.
 They are known for being consistently delicious, sustainably farmed and affordable.
 The tag on your bag of mussels will tell you where they were caught.
 Look for the code “PE” to signify Prince Edward Island.

-- Mussels should be prepared within a few days of purchasing.
+- Mussels should be prepared within a few days (if not hours) of purchasing.
 Store them on ice or in the refrigerator with the bag open.
 Remember, they are still living and need to breathe to stay good.
 Don’t suffocate them.

-- Rinse them in cold water. scrubbing their shells with a potato brush to remove any debris or seaweed.
-Discard any mussels with broken shells or that are already open prior to steam.
+- Rinse them in cold water. scrubbing their shells with a potato brush to remove any debris or seaweed and debeard them.
+Discard any mussels with broken shells or that are already open prior.

 For more information about Prince Edward Island Mussels, mussel recipes and more, please visit their website at PEImussels.com.